 - Scrape down the sides of the bowl, add the butter, and beat the two together on medium speed until smooth and incorporated.
 Add two cups of powdered sugar and mix until incorporated.
 Add 2 Tablespoons cranberry puree and remaining cup of powdered sugar.
 Beat on medium high speed until frosting is smooth and silky.
 If thinner consistency frosting is desired, add more puree a Tablespoon at a time.
 If thicker frosting is desired, add more powdered sugar.

-- Allow cake to cool in the pan for 20 minutes.
-Remove from pan and cool completely on a wire rack before frosting the cake.
+- Allow cake to cool in the pan before frosting the cake.
+Slice and serve directly from the pan.